 Parking Information for Students

 Students should apply for a parking permit through their Nest account.
 The fee will then be applied to the tuition account.
-The parking permit can be picked from 9 a.m. to 3 p.m. at Blue Jay Essentials located in the Skutt Student Center on Saturday, August 17, 2013.
+The parking permit can be picked up from 9 a.m. to 3 p.m. at Blue Jay Essentials located in the Skutt Student Center on Saturday, August 23, 2014.
 After that date, permits may be picked up Monday through Friday from 7 a.m. to 7 p.m., in the Public Safety Office located at 2204 Burt Street.

 All vehicles parked on Creighton University property are required to display a valid University parking permit.
 A valid parking permit consists of BOTH a hang tag AND a validation sticker.
 The hang tag should be affixed to the rear view mirror.
 The validation sticker should be placed on the outside of the rear window on the driver's side.